Energy Transport Among Highly-Polarized Atoms: Modeling

+The dynamics are strikingly simple given the complex structure of the energy levels and the couplings $\mu_{ab}$.
 Some of this simplicity may be attributed to our choice of initial cluster.
 As seen in Fig.~\ref{fig:starkmap}, the initial cluster is so tightly spaced that the individual energy levels are not resolved.
 The bandwidth of our excitation laser is broad enough to excite a superposition of these energy levels.
 With so many possible initial pair states, there are dipole-dipole interactions with small detuning to every final pair of clusters.

-Interference among the many pathways from initial state to final state may play a role in the failure of this system to thermalize.
+Because an excess of population remains in the initially excited cluster after equilibration, it appears that the system has failed to thermalize.
+However, this assumes that the thermal equilibrium state is, indeed, a more even distribution of energy.
+In future work, we plan to calculate the thermal state for comparison.